UNDP South Africa: History

 The republic of South Africa formally accepted membership of the UNDP in 1994 and was admitted to the UNDP executive board in January 1998.
 South Africa through the Department of Foreign Affairs, coordinates the activities of the UNDP.
 The UNDP is involved in numerous projects in South Africa dealing with a variety of central and provincial government departments.

 Country Office Programmes

 Inclusive growth

-The inclusive growth programme on women, youth and other marginalized groups aim to increase productivity in primary, secondary and tertiary sectors, and to enhance value chain development in South Africa.
-As economies continue to slow down and unemployment soars in the face of COVID-19, keeping the commitment of the SDGs to leaving no one behind will require going beyond income and building multi-dimensional poverty indices to improve social inclusion.
 Some of the projects under inclusive growth include: